-Just because the defendant may have bought methamphetamine from a member of the conspiracy charged in Count 1 does not automatically make the defendant a member of the conspiracy.
-This is true even if this defendant then re-sold the methamphetamine to other people, and even if the defendant did this more than once.
+Just because the defendant may have bought marijuana from a member of the conspiracy charged in Count 1 does not automatically make the defendant a member of the conspiracy.
+This is true even if the defendant then re-sold the marijuana to other people, and even if the defendant did this more than once.
 This is because a conspiracy may have customers, even regular customers, who are not actually members of the conspiracy.
 It is the government's burden to prove that the defendant knowingly joined the agreement to achieve the objectives charged in Count 1.
+[See United States v.
+Colon, 549 F.3d 565 (7th Cir., 2008).